(CNN)Here's some background information about volcanoes, mountains that open downward to a reservoir of molten rock.

 Volcano also refers to a vent in the Earth's crust from which molten rock, ash and gas emanate.

-Facts: More than 80% of the Earth's surface, including above and below sea level, was formed by volcanoes.
+More than 80% of the Earth's surface, both above and below sea level, was formed by volcanoes.

 Lava is molten rock from a volcano that has reached the Earth's surface.